koba-jon/pytorch_cpp/U-Net/Regression/README.md

 # U-Net Regression
-This is the implementation of "U-Net" corresponding to regression.<br>
+This is the implementation of "U-Net" for regression.<br>
 Original paper: O. Ronneberger, P. Fischer, and T. Brox.
 U-net: Convolutional networks for biomedical image segmentation.
 In International Conference on Medical Image Computing and Computer-Assisted Intervention, 2015. [link](https://arxiv.org/abs/1505.04597)

 ## Usage